openvswitch/ovs/Documentation/tutorials/faucet.rst

 Let's go a level deeper.
 So far, everything we've done has been fairly general.
 We can also look at something more specific: the path that a particular packet would take through Open vSwitch.
-We can use OVN ``ofproto/trace`` command to play "what-if?" games.
+We can use the ``ofproto/trace`` command to play "what-if?" games.
 This command is one that we send directly to ``ovs-vswitchd``, using the ``ovs-appctl`` utility.